Jaskirat-1311/Jaskirat-1311/README.md

 - 👋 Hi, I’m @Jaskirat-1311
-- 👀 I’m interested in Data Science and Web Development.
+- 👀 I’m interested in Data Science and Analytics and Machine Learning.
-- 🌱 I’m currently learning Data Analytics and JavaScript for Web Dev.
+- 🌱 I’m currently learning ML and Deep Learning.
+- I have done many projects and internship/certificate courses in the area of Data Science and Analytics.
 - 💞️ I’m looking to collaborate on projects for Data Analytics or Web Development.
 - 📫 You can reach me thorugh following credentials
 - Email: jaskirat@1311.com,  Linkedin: https://www.linkedin.com/in/jaskirat-singh-61647b201,  Discord: JasKirat#8217,   Instagram: jaskirat.js